aayushrathor/starredrep/README.md

 ## Python

+- [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
+No data leaves your device and 100% private.
 - [Stability-AI/generative-models](https://github.com/Stability-AI/generative-models) - Generative Models by Stability AI
 - [Lxtharia/minegrub-theme](https://github.com/Lxtharia/minegrub-theme) - A Grub Theme in the style of Minecraft!
 - [orgexyz/LLFn](https://github.com/orgexyz/LLFn) - A light-weight framework for creating applications using LLMs